bugmark/exchange/notes/andy_dev_notes.md

 - events are persisted by a Projection object
 - events have a cryptographic signature - merkle-tree style
 - object references - generate object UUID reference *in the client*
-- `SecureRandom.uuid`
+- "SecureRandom.uuid"
 - events are isomorphic with Solidity contract events
 - events can come from Rails app or Blockchain

 CQRS TODO:
 - [DONE] rename 'form' to 'commands'
 - [DONE] add a 'ref' field to all objects (uuref and exref)
+- [DONE] write a Projection class
+- [DONE] make all the Commands emit events
 - write a user registration controller that uses commands
-- write a Projection class
-- make all the Commands emit events
 - build tests to save and re-play events
 - add the event stream to the UI (account history, etc.)
 - integrate with blockchain